 - Argue for pretrial release so you can stay with your family

-If you hire a Combs Waterkotte criminal defense attorney in or around Jasper County, MO, you’re not just selecting a leading criminal defense attorney in Jasper County, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
-In addition to knowledgeable criminal defense attorneys, our team is available 24/7 and offers experience and expertise in the following areas for residents in Jasper County and beyond:
+When you hire a Combs Waterkotte criminal defense attorney in the Jasper County, MO area, you aren’t just choosing a top-rated criminal defense attorney in Jasper County, MO and throughout Missouri – you are securing your rights, your freedom, and your future.
+In addition to knowledgeable criminal defense attorneys, our team is available 24/7 and provides experience and expertise in the following areas for Jasper County, MO residents:

 A Full-Service Jasper County, MO Criminal Defense Firm